bdgroves/topo-riv-blender/CONTRIBUTING.md

 - [ ] Navigate to your remote forked repository and click on the menu item Merge Requests.
 - [ ] Create a merge request between your remote forked repository branch and the canonical (upstream) main branch
 - [ ] Write a clear, concise description of the purpose of your pull request.
 Please be more specific than "bug fix" or "add feature".
 What does the code do?
 Why is it important?
 Give your audience something to work off of when they begin reviewing your commits and code
-- [ ] Select a reviewer (most likely Margaux Sleckman or Elise Hinman) to review your merge request
+- [ ] Select a reviewer (most likely Jeffrey Kwang) to review your merge request
 - [ ] Maintain your discussion with your reviewer(s) in the merge request through messages below the initial merge request description.
 This makes it easier to dig up logic/discussions if questions come up later about the change.
 - [ ] Once the reviewer approves your changes, merge your commits into the canonical main and repeat!
 Nicely done.